 - Undocumented adults.
-According to projections for 2017, the majority of the uninsured (1.8 million or 58 percent) are residents not eligible for coverage due to immigration status.3 (Figure 4) - Low-income.
-Approximately half of California's remaining uninsured, 1.5 million, are under 200 percent of the federal poverty level (FPL), (\$24,280 annual income for an individual).
-Another 872,700 uninsured Californians or 30 percent are between 200 and 399 percent FPL, making them income eligible for subsidies to purchase coverage through Covered California.4 (Figure 7) - Latino.
-More than half of California's remaining uninsured, 61.5 percent, are Latino.5 (Figure 6) - Eligible but not enrolled.
-About 723,000 or 24 percent of uninsured Californians are eligible for either Medi-Cal or subsidies through Covered California, but not enrolled.6 (Figure 4) - Regional.
-Los Angeles County has the largest number of uninsured residents, 893,000, representing 30 percent of the state's uninsured, followed by the Inland Empire and the Central Valley.7 (Figure 5)
+According to projections for 2017, the majority of the uninsured (1.8 million or 58 percent) are residents not eligible for coverage due to immigration status.
+(See Figure 4) - Low-income.
+Approximately half of California's remaining uninsured, 1.5 million, are under 200 percent of the federal poverty level (FPL) (\$24,280 annual income for an individual).
+An estimated 872,700 uninsured Californians, or 30 percent, are between 200 and 399 percent FPL, making them income eligible for subsidies to purchase coverage through Covered California.
+(See Figure 7) - Latino.
+More than half of California's remaining uninsured, 61.5 percent, are Latino.
+(See Figure 6) - Eligible but not enrolled.
+Among low-income uninsured Californians, approximately 723,000, or 24 percent, are eligible for either Medi-Cal or subsidies through Covered California, but not enrolled.
+(Figure 4) - Varies by region.
+Los Angeles County has the largest number of uninsured residents, 893,000, representing 30 percent of the state's uninsured, followed by the Inland Empire and the Central Valley.
+Many remote rural regions have the highest percent of uninsured, but lower numbers of uninsured, reflecting the sparse population density in rural California counties.
+(See Figure 5)

 Children who remain uninsured.
-With the expansion of Medi-Cal to all children, the number of uninsured children in California (under 18 years old) dropped to between 100,000 and 266,000.
-Existing data sources used for this report showed that in 2017, approximately 266,000 California children, or 2.9 percent, were uninsured.8 (Figure 3) Because of survey limitations and challenges, it is unclear whether this estimate fully captures the additional 205,143 undocumented children enrolled in full-scope Medi-Cal under the state-only Medi-Cal expansion.9 Capturing small subpopulations, such as undocumented children covered by Medi-Cal, is a challenge for sample-based population surveys.
+With the expansion of Medi-Cal to all income-eligible children, the number of uninsured children in California (under 18 years old) dropped to between 100,000 and 266,000.
+Existing data sources used for this report showed that in 2017, approximately 266,000 California children, or 2.9 percent, were uninsured.
+(See Figure 3) Because of survey limitations and challenges, it is unclear whether this estimate fully captures the additional 205,143 undocumented children enrolled in full-scope Medi-Cal under the state-only Medi-Cal expansion.
+Capturing small subpopulations, such as undocumented children covered by Medi-Cal, is a challenge for sample-based population surveys.